Taradale, New Zealand: Early European history

+The Battle of Omarunui, fought nearby on 12 October 1866, saw the settlers and local Māori join to defend against an intrusion by the Hauhau faction during the New Zealand Wars.

 In 1886 a petition was sent to the governor of New Zealand, Sir William Francis Drummond Jervois, asking him to proclaim the district of Taradale as a dependent town district under the provision of the Town Districts Act 1881.
 The Hawke's Bay County Council confirmed the petition and the Town District of Taradale was proclaimed on 2 December 1886.
 A town board was formed with John Drummond (chairman), Robert Davidson, Richard Martin, Richard Neagle and George Bradley.
-William Waterhouse was the first Town Clerk.
-Taradale was administered by the town board from 1886 to 1953, and by a borough council from 1953 to 1968.
+William Waterhouse was the first town clerk.
+Taradale was administered by the town board from 1886 to 1953.